shenjiasi/batch-seat-swapping/README.md

 * File `input/seats.json`: List of seats that are available for swapping.
 These seats may be the seats that have been assigned initially to the students in `input/students.json`.
-* File `input/students_facs.json`: List of student-faculty pairs.
+* File `input/students_fac.json`: List of student-faculty pairs.
 * File `input/participate.txt`: List of faculty members who voluntarily participate in batch-swapping the seats for their students.

 ## Algorithm

-Random hill-climbing
+Random hill-climbing.

 ## Outputs